Altiea/PSO2-FAQ/pages/01.basics/01.what-is-pso2/docs.md

 ### PS4
 **WARNING: Upon starting either the PS4 or PSVita versions of the game, you will be prompted to log in using your SEGA ID.
 Upon logging in for the first time, your PlayStation Network ID will become BOUND to the SEGA ID, and you will not be able to use your SEGA ID on any other PlayStation Network ID.
 This process cannot be undone!**

+Differences from the PC version:
+* The game is permanently set to Tier 6 graphics settings.
+* The PS4 version cannot access Cloud blocks.
+It is also not possible to communicate with players playing the Nintendo Switch version of PSO2 Cloud in MyRooms or Team Rooms.
+* Toro and Kuro NPCs are accessible in the Lobby Area.

 There are two methods of obtaining the PS4 version: Download and Physical.

 #### Download